CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 * **Is the acquisition focused on the end user and their ability to successfully use the product?** The end users of the final product are key to contract success and delivering a high-quality outcome.
 For the purpose of procurement, the “customer/program owner” is considered the primary end user of the acquisition process.
 However, the program owner is responsible for meeting the needs of the actual users who will interact with the system once delivered.
 By viewing the acquisition itself as the creation of a “product,” you help align strategic methods throughout the entire process, ensuring both the program’s goals and user needs are addressed.
 * **Is the Product Vision clear?** While the details don’t have to be defined, the vision does.
 All acquisition considerations should be consistent with the realization of that vision.
 * **Is there an exit strategy?** The government typically solves non-performance by increasing funding or lengthening schedules, as it’s perceived to be too difficult to get out of a contract.
 Is there a strategy to effectively resolve issues of performance on a contract?
 * **Are there incentives that can be applied to increase end-user satisfaction?** Leverage commercial incentive strategies where and when you can.
-Speak with trade experts and industry during  your market research,  to gain a better understanding of how the various digital service sectors operate in the private sector.
+Speak with trade experts and industry during your market research to gain a better understanding of how the various digital service sectors operate in the private sector.
 * **Is the acquisition structured around commercial item acquisition methods as referenced in the Federal Acquisition Regulation (FAR) Parts 12 and 13.5?** Unless we ask the developers to invent a new coding language specifically for the government, we are utilizing commercial items, services, and products.

 | Risk | Mitigation | Links |